swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

  ```

-Ok we now exactly where is the problem.
+Ok, we now exactly where is the problem.
 How to solve it?

-We need to add third case to **getNextIndex**!
+We need to add the third case to **getNextIndex**!
 But how it will look like?

 - if currentIndex is greater do something